kxxdev/Alma-Discord-Bot/README.md

 npm run dev
 ```

-_Remember to update the `tokens.json` file accordingly before running the bot in each environment._
+_Remember to update the `tokens.json` file accordingly before running this bot in each environment._

 _Attention!
-The bot operates only for the guild specified in `GUILD_ID` in the `tokens.json` file!
+This bot operates only for the guild specified in `GUILD_ID` in the `tokens.json` file!
 It will not work in other guilds!
-The bot is being developed exclusively for the "AXEL" guild.
+This bot is being developed exclusively for the "AXEL" guild.
 You can run and use it in your own guilds at your own discretion.
-The bot is not for sale._
+This bot is not for sale._